AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/audio_effect_mixing_android.md

     audioEffectManager.playEffect(
         0,   // The ID of the audio effect file.
         "Your file path",   // The path of the audio effect file.
-        -1,  // The number of audio effect loops. -1 means an inifinite loops.
+        -1,  // The number of audio effect loops. -1 means an inifinite loop.
         1,   // The pitch of the audio effect.
 1 represents the original pitch.
         0.0, // The spatial positition of the audio effect.
 0.0 represents that the audio effect plays in the front.
         100, // The volume of the audio effect.
 100 represents the original volume.